FlareCoding/Titanium/README.md

 ## Sample Code

-The following code sets two target images and checks until they load after which it prints out their respective base addresses, sizes, and process IDs.
+The following code waits until Sandbox.exe image loads, prints out the base address and module size, and injects a dll using APC injection.

 ```cpp
 int main()